project-chip/matter.js/README.md

 - For BLE functionality you can use the Node.js implementations provided by [matter-node-ble.js](packages/matter-node-ble.js/README.md) as reference.
 - For Wi-Fi/Thread Commissioning functionality you can use the [Node.js DeviceNode example script](packages/matter-node.js-examples/src/examples/cluster/DummyWifiNetworkCommissioningServerLegacy.ts) which contains a static "testing only" (but API complete for Wifi) reference.

-If you implement a specific platform we would be happy about aa PR with the code, so that also other community members can benefit from it.
+If you implement a specific platform we would be happy about a PR with the code, so that also other community members can benefit from it.

 ## matter.js based projects